xiix0/scam/README.md

-You will receive a legacy which will place you above want.
+You can create your own opportunities this week.
+Blackmail a senior executive.